 Author: Ryan Henry

-Ryan Henry is a former professional tennis player and co-author of the book ‘Winning on and off the court’ which is a soon to be released parents’ guide to creating world-class players and people.
+Ryan Henry is a former professional tennis player and co-author of the book ‘Winning on and off the court’ which is a parents’ guide to creating world-class players and people.

 The full article, ‘A Pathway to a Life-Changing Education’ featured in the June/July 2019 edition of Australian Tennis Magazine, can be purchased from their online store.